jecxjo/bookmark.sh/README.md

 # bookmark.sh
 A cgi script for shortening URLs and managing bookmarks.

+**NOTE** MOVING FROM GITHUB!!!
+The new location for this project is: https://git.sh0.xyz/bookmark-sh.git/

 ## Description
 This script generates a very basic basic web page to shorten URLs.
 Drop the file in your `cgi-bin` directory and setup a directory and the script does all